Classic Guided Lake District Walks

 We can provide maps and a compass, please just let us know if you require this.

-You certainly don’t have to be super fit to enjoy this walking adventure.
+You certainly don’t have to be super fit to enjoy this guided walking adventure.
 Average fitness is all that is required.
 We spend between five and seven hours walking each day, and there are usually options to shorten the days if required.